nihole/infmodel/README.md

 - the higher the probability of mutation
 - the logner pandemic continues and as result the higher probability of critical weakening of immunity

-So this is quite an important number, and if this number is large enough it could lead to an “endless” pandemic.
+So this is quite an important index, and if this number is large enough it could lead to an “endless” pandemic.

+This script calculate the dependency of k_stop from the R0